These large oaten hay bales are preferred by most of our customers as a superior oaten hay especially for rabbits and guinea pigs.

 This bale was delivered to our house very quickly, about 2 or 3 days after it was purchased and it came double wrapped in two large garbage bags.
 So far our rabbits seem to love it.
 We usually give them Peters' pellets from the supermarket so they are really enjoying the high fibre change in diet.
 The hay looks and smells really fresh and are quite long about 30cm in length so our rabbits like to sit on them while eating it.
 Really happy about this purchase!

 This will only calculate shipping on items that are currently in your cart

-These large compressed oaten hay bales are preferred by most of our customers as a superior oaten hay especially for rabbits and guinea pigs.
-SEE DISCLAIMER BEFORE ORDERING.
+These large oaten hay bales are preferred by most of our customers as a superior oaten hay, especially for rabbits and guinea pigs.